 How?
 Now is the time to up your marketing game.
 Send concise emails with attention-grabbing subject lines, reach out to any warm prospects on your list via text, and make your availability during the holidays part of your value proposition.

 An important part of being available is avoiding assumptions.
 Don’t assume your clients know which days you’ll be spending with your friends and family.
 Always communicate the hours and days of the week you’ll be working to your listings and active buyers.
 Setting this schedule ahead of time builds trust in your agent-client relationships.

 And signaling your availability doesn’t have to be rocket science.
 Here’s a quick email script:

 Dear [your client],

 I know you’re busy, but I wanted to take a few minutes to wish you and your family a happy holiday season.
-[Your community] has been through a lot in 2020 and I know we’re all looking forward to getting a fresh start in 2021.
+[Your community] has been through a lot and I know we’re all looking forward to getting a fresh start in the New Year.